 Polyweave Woven Greenhouse Plastic

 This type of greenhouse plastic is in a completely different pillar than the overwintering and six mil greenhouse plastic.
 These plastics appear to be woven, although it should be noted that water cannot get through the greenhouse plastic.
-There were an appearance is an attribute that helps create a sticker more durable plastic covering, as well as a greenhouse plastic that has a much higher break and terror point.
+There were an appearance is an attribute that helps create a sticker more durable plastic covering, as well as a greenhouse plastic that has a much higher break and tear point.
 Many of these covers can handle over 100 pounds of pressure per square foot.
 Here are the main types of polyweave woven greenhouse plastics:

 9 mil Clear woven greenhouse plastic